May 23 1861 Thursday

 Virginia.
 Two companies of Confederate troops surrendered to Union forces at Clarksburg.

 Virginia.
 Virginia State Major-General Walter Gwynn, a former US Army Engineers officer and former railroad engineer and surveyor, sited and supervised the construction of batteries to defend Norfolk, from late April to early May 1861.
 This included the active battery at Sewell’s Point.
-Gwynn commanded the defences of Norfolk until he was relieved by regular Confederate forces on 23 May 1861.
+Gwynn commanded the defence of Norfolk until he was relieved by regular Confederate forces on 23 May 1861.

 Virginia.
 Union forces from Fort Monroe made a reconnaissance towards Hampton.